pmdredd/fo4_component_scraper/readme.md

 I have removed the FO4ComponentScraper class and replaced it with a plain imperative module with a single function.
 I think defining a class wasn't necessary as the resulting object was not composable or re-usable, and I was accessing the attributes directly anyway so encapsulation was pointless.
-Storing the result of the scrape was not necessary either as the script only scrapes once when it starts anyway.
+Caching the result of the scrape was not necessary either as the script only scrapes once when it starts anyway.